History of the Chattanooga Girls Choir

 The Chattanooga Girls Choir was founded by Mr. John Dyer in the Fall of 1986 under the moniker of “The Cantilena Singers.”
 At the time, Mr. Dyer was faculty associate at Cadek Conservatory (“Cadek”) in the Music Department of the University of Tennessee at Chattanooga (“UTC”).
 Dr. Peter Gerschefski, head of the Music Department and Cadek wanted to start a children’s choir at Cadek.
 Dr. Gerschefski knew about Mr. Dyer’s background in choral music education so he asked him to form such a choir.
 However, Mr. Dyer believed that Chattanooga needed a choir especially for girls more than a co-educational children’s choir because our city already had the long-standing Chattanooga Boys Choir but there was no similar opportunity for area girls.
 Mr. Dyer thereafter contacted local music teachers in area schools and asked them to identify and send any interested and talented girls to Cadek to audition for the new choir.
 Fifty girls auditioned and were all invited to become founding members of the ensemble.
 Within its first couple of years, the Cantilena Singers were renamed The Chattanooga Girls Choir (the “CGC”).

 In its first decade, the CGC was closely affiliated with Cadek and UTC.
 Its office and rehearsal space were located at Cadek, and the choir’s first concert in the Spring of 1987 took place in the Cadek auditorium, with subsequent Winter and Spring concerts taking place at Roland W. Hayes Concert Hall, also on the UTC campus.
 In 1989, the CGC was privileged to welcome the brilliant Penny Tullock as its principal accompanist.
-Ms. Tullock is now celebrating her 30th anniversary season with us as not only a first-class accompanist, but also a musical mentor and friend to many generations of girls and women.
+Ms. Tullock is still with the choir, having celebrated more than 30 seasons with us as not only a first-class accompanist, but also a musical mentor and friend to many generations of girls and women.

 The CGC grew from a small group of dedicated singers to an organization with a large touring choir and two younger training choirs.
 In 1990, the CGC, in a nod to its beginnings, expanded to add the Cantilena Singers as a training choir for new choir members in 5th grade through 6th grade, with music educator Bonnie Bryant as its first director.
 Ms. Bryant had been an associate director with the choir since its second year and Mr. Dyer believed that she would be the perfect choice to introduce new singers to music theory and the rigors of choir.
 As the choir continued to grow (and as its older members matured), the Senior Choir was added in 1992 for senior high school aged singers and was soon renamed the Grace Moore Singers.
 In its second decade the CGC grew in enrollment and scope into five different choirs of different ages gaining singing skills, musical notation and music theory knowledge, and performance experience.

 The new position of Executive Director was was added in 2007 (Nicole Knauss was the first holder of that title) to provide oversight in administration, production, resource development to the growing operations of the organization.
-Harv Wileman, who first heard the CGC perform in 1991 and has been a fan of both its performances and its educational opportunities for its girls ever since, is currently in this key position.
+Sara Snider Schone is currently in this key position.

 After the CGC organized as a nonprofit corporation in the State of Tennessee on May 6, 1994, it was able to begin receiving a portion of its funding from Allied Arts of Greater Chattanooga (now ArtsBuild) as a member.
 ArtsBuild remains a vital contributor to the CGC, along with the Tennessee Arts Commission.
 Many corporate and faithful individual patrons at all levels of giving continue to support the mission and operations of the choir.